 Pursuant to the Gender Equality Act 2020, Wyndham City is required to undertake a Gender Impact Assessment (GIA) when developing a new or reviewing any policy, program or service with a direct and significant impact on the public.
 The aim is to ensure fairer outcomes and to provide equitable access to opportunities and resources for all people.
+It highlighted priority groups, the association between social isolation, and recognised the diversity of multicultural communities and individuals.
+A focus is needed on the family not just the individual regarding gambling and multicultural communities.
+Insights from the GIA assessment included that many gambling products are linked to social harms that raise significant concern, including family violence, homelessness, and mental ill-health.

-The GIA undertaken to help inform the development of this Policy Statement identified that gambling is traditionally seen as male-dominated.
-However, Deakin University research has shown that women's gambling participation rates are similar to men's with an increase in the number of women experiencing gambling related harm.
-Research by others indicates a complex mix of individual, socio-cultural and commercial factors may be influencing young women's engagement in gambling.
+Gambling is traditionally seen as male-dominated.
+However, Deakin University research has shown that women's gambling participation rates are similar to men's with an increase in the number of women experiencing gambling related harm.17 Research by others indicates a complex mix of individual, socio-cultural and commercial factors may be influencing young women's engagement in gambling.18

-Research published by Australia's National Research Organisation for Women's Safety Limited (ANROWS) found that while gambling does not directly cause intimate partner violence, it reinforces the gendered drivers of violence to intensify the frequency and severity of intimate partner violence against women.
-There is a link between gambling harm and family violence.
+Research published by Australia's National Research Organisation for Women's Safety Limited (ANROWS) found that while gambling does not directly cause intimate partner violence, it reinforces the gendered drivers of violence to intensify the frequency and severity of intimate partner violence against women.19 There is a link between gambling harm and family violence.
 A gendered approach to gambling is needed.